 A. Biodegradable Products

 Thanks to the action of living organisms and environmental factors, biodegradable materials can break down or decompose naturally into organic compounds, water, and carbon dioxide.
 However, depending on the material, biodegradation may take varying lengths, and there are no clear standards for how quickly a product should biodegrade.
-The products that we sell will not biodegrade or otherwise break down in a landfill.
+(The products that we sell will not biodegrade or otherwise break down in a landfill or other environments outside of commercial composting facilities.)

 B. Compostable Products